Fitness is extremely important.

 Make sure that you feel good wearing your gloves.

-Some gloves include fingers, while others are fingerless gloves that cover your palms.
+Some models are full finger gloves, while many others are fingerless and primarily used to cover your palms.

 Either option will function just as well during a workout, so it comes down entirely to preference.